 Vitex may not be appropriate if you’ve had a history of depression.
 There are some instances when women experience PMS related depression just before their cycle when taking vitex.
 This can be due to the effects of increased progesterone.
 Progesterone and estrogen are kind of like a scale, if one is high the other is low and vice versa.
 The ideal scenario is to have them in balance.
 As progesterone increases most often estrogen decreases.
 Low levels of estrogen and high level of progesterone can lead to symptoms of depression during PMS.

 Some sources credit its ability to improve menopause symptoms, but this use is less common.
 Menopause symptoms most often benefit more from estrogenic & serotonergic herbs such as black cohosh.
-However, because vitex does promote hormone balance and has estrogenic compounds in it, it could provide some relief of menopause symptoms.
+However, because the vitex benefits does promote hormone balance and has estrogenic compounds in it, it could provide some relief of menopause symptoms.
 Some menopausal women may also benefit from increasing dopamine and subsequent progesterone.

 If the cause of your hormone imbalance has not been remedied then there is a chance your hormone imbalance could return once you stop taking vitex.
 For example, stress can throw many hormones out of balance as stress uses up many of the nutrients we need to make neurochemicals.
 B6, zinc, copper, tyrosine and iron are all needed to make dopamine.
 Stress and poor diet can deplete these nutrients and lead to a dopamine deficiency.
 Which, if you’ve read the above information you’ll understand that can have huge consequences on your hormones not to mention many other bodily functions.